Ayikudi Balasubramanya Swami Temple

 The Ayikudi Balasubramanya Swami Temple is a small Hindu temple in the village of Ayikudi, Thirunelveli district, Tamil Nadu, India.
-The temple visited by pilgrims and tourists who come to visit Kutralam Falls, Kasi Vishwanathar Temple Tenkasi and Thiruchendur.
+The temple is visited by pilgrims and tourists who come to visit Kutralam Falls, Kasi Vishwanathar Temple Tenkasi and Thiruchendur.

 History

 Until 1947 this area was in the realm of the Travancore Kings.
 The temple is situated on the banks of Hanumannathi River.
 Sri Hanuman was said to have stopped by and rested on the banks of this river on his way to Lanka, hence the river was named Hanumannathi River.
 This is why Rama and Subramanya are popular names in this region.